 Make a door (cat size) with a couple of bits of string to create a draw-bridge.
 Throw a couple of its little toys in with catnip.
 Another way to get your kids involved is to really make it look like a house by painting it!

 3) Bring in stuff that you find

 When you’re outside having a walk or out shopping, look around for things that they might like to play with.
 A great example is bird feathers.
-It’ll smell of something different and if you poke it through one of the windows in the cardboard box they’ll go crazy.
-I’m not talking about dirty bits of rubbish by the way here, I mean, if you bring in an old coke can no one is going to be impressed.
-Natural things, feathers, twigs, leaves.
-Other family members may not be as happy about this as your cat but just remind them that this is the person that they married and would they want it any other way?
+They’ll smell of something different and if you poke one through one of the windows in the cardboard box they’ll go crazy.

 4) Bird-Viewing Gallery